tjjjwxzq/50.003-Project/Implementation-Notes.md

   * Level 2: increase spawn interval of chosen player by 2 times and decrease own spawn interval by 2 times.
 Removes up to 15 good food from chosen player's screen and adds them to yours.

+## Networking
+### Saving Player Name
+When the player launches the app for the first time, a scene is entered where the players is prompted for his/her name.
+This name is saved locally and is used by default next time, but the player may change it through player settings (through the main menu).
+This can be saved simply using `PlayerPrefs.SetString("Name", "PlayerNameHere")` and got using `PlayerPrefs.GetString("Name")`

+### Local Network Discovery
+From the start screen a player can choose to host or join a game on the local network.
+This is done by using the `NetworkDiscovery` component which allows one to start a server that will broadcast UDP messages and clients that will listen for them.

+The `NetworkDiscovery` class is extended and its `OnReceivedBroadcast` message is overridden to enable clients to be started by the `NetworkLobbyManager`.

+### Lobby
+In the Lobby scene, on initialization (`OnStartLocalPlayer()`), the local player should set its name using the saved `PlayerPrefs`, then call a command right after to inform the server that the name was changed.
+The name variable should also be a `SyncVar` so the change is reflected on all clients.

+When a player enters the lobby (`OnClientEnterLobby()`), the UI avatar should be set up with the correct name (?? is this called before `OnStartLocalPlayer()`?)

+Ideally each player should be able to tap on their avatar/icon to change their color.
+The colors should be unique, so if any of the colors are used by other players, the tap skips to the next unused color in the list.
+So given a list of all the possible colors, maintain a list of used colours.
+When a player first enters the lobby, go through the list of possible colors till the first unused one is found, then set that as the default color.
+When the player taps on the avatar to change color, look through the list to find the next unused color.
+Set that as the new color, and remove the old color from the list of used colors.
+The function to change the color should be a command (sent to the server) wrapped in another callback function attached to the UI button.

+Under each player avatar there should be a ready button, which should be bound to a method that will call either `SendReadyToBeginMessage()` or `SendNotReadyToBeginMessage()` depending on the current `readyToBegin` flag.

+There will be a start button in the lobby that will only be enabled when all the players in the lobby are ready.
+This can happen even when there are less than 4 players (min players is 2 and max is 4).

+To pass the player colors from the lobby scene to the main scene, use `OnLobbyServerSceneLoadedForPlayer()`.

+### Main Game